Close

 All new freshmen who meet Midland’s admissions requirements complete MID101 during their first semester.
 MID101 is a one-credit-hour course that is co-facilitated by a faculty or staff member and a current Midland Student Co-Facilitator, so new students get the opportunity to start building their Midland network from the beginning.

-MID103 & MID104 Warrior Academic Success Seminar Courses
+MID103 & MID104: Warrior Academic Success Seminar Courses

 MID103: Warrior Academic Success Seminar I provides students with the information, skills, resources, and direction needed to create a foundation for academic and personal success.
 Students explore strategies for increasing: personal awareness, motivation, and self-management; study skills; and capacity for lifelong learning.